Dead Easy (1970 film)

-Dead Easy is a 1970 Australian film.
+Dead Easy is an Australian film released on 1 June 1970.

 Plot

 A student of criminology is completing a thesis on Melbourne mass murderers.
 With the aid of a German professor he visits the scenes of the crimes of Frederick Deeming, Norman List, Arnold Sodeman and Edward Leonski and reconstructs them.
 One day the students visits the professor and sees him attacked by two strangers.
 The professor knifes one of the men.